Twin Cities Metro at a Glance

 Technical Details: ARMER System

-The Twin Cities operates on ARMER (Allied Radio Matrix for Emergency Response), Minnesota's statewide P25 Phase II trunked radio system.
-This modern infrastructure provides excellent interoperability—but also makes encryption trivially easy to implement.
+The Twin Cities uses ARMER (Allied Radio Matrix for Emergency Response), Minnesota's statewide P25 Phase II trunked radio system.
+The system provides strong interoperability across agencies and makes encryption straightforward to activate on any talkgroup.

 System Specifications